amplab/training/ampcamp/time-series-tutorial-taxis.md

 </div>
 </div>

-3. And their covariance matrix.
+3. and their covariance matrix.
 As usual we want it to be a diagonal.
 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 <pre class="prettyprint lang-bsh">